fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 therefore, the defined hash functions are 'SHA-1' [@!FIPS.180-2.2002] [@RFC3174], 'SHA-224' [@!FIPS.180-2.2002], 'SHA-256'
 [@!FIPS.180-2.2002], 'SHA-384'[@!FIPS.180-2.2002], 'SHA-512'
-[@!FIPS.180-2.2002], 'MD5' [@RFC1321], with 'SHA-256' preferred.
+[@!FIPS.180-2.2002], 'MD5' [@!RFC1321] and 'MD2' [@!RFC6149] and , with
+'SHA-256' preferred.
 A new IANA registry of Hash Function Textual Names, specified in Section 8, allows for addition of future tokens, but they may only be added if they are included in RFCs that update or obsolete RFC 3279 [@!RFC3279].

+For backward compatibility with implementations compliant with RFC 4572 [@RFC4572], the MD2 and MD5 cipher suites are still listed in the syntax.
+However, implementations compliant to this specification MUST NOT use them.

 The fingerprint attribute may be either a session-level or a media- level SDP attribute.
 If it is a session-level attribute, it applies